wavefrontHQ/wavefront-spring-boot/README.md

     </dependency>
     ```

-    If you are using Gradle add the following dependency to your `build.gradle` file:
+    If you are using Gradle, add the following dependency to your `build.gradle` file:

     ```
     dependencies {